Pinned QMA: The power of fixing a few qubits in proofs: Ground state connectivity

 Let us then work out the stoquastic version of this.
 We start with an $n$-qubit register, and the target generic, non-stoquastic, $2$-local, $n$-qubit Hamiltonian $H$ made from $ZZ$, $ZX$, $XX$, $Z$ and $X$ terms.
-The Local Hamiltonian problem for this variant of $H$ is \emph{QMA}-complete.
-The \emph{GSCON} problem based on $H$ is thus QCMA-complete.
+The Local Hamiltonian problem for this variant of $H$ is \emph{\QMA}-complete.
+The \emph{GSCON} problem based on $H$ is thus \QCMA-complete.

 We will construct a stoquastic \emph{GSCON} Hamiltonian $H''$ similarly to \eqref{commgscon}, with a few important differences.
 First, let us define two operators